 No prerequisite.
 Access for 1 year to this course once enrolled.
 Good one for getting started.

 This one is a free course as well.

-- Practise making accounting statements for any company.
+- Practice making accounting statements for any company.

-- Practise making Income statement for any company
+- Practice making Income statement for any company

 - Prepare Balance sheet of any company